Erasmus Centre for Data Analytics white logo SVG

 • Matthias Wieser, Professor of Clinical and Biological Psychology (ESSB)

-• Marta Andreatta, Assistant Professor of Clinical and Biological Psychology and Education and Child studies (ESSB)
+• Marta Andreatta, Professor of Clinical Psychology and Psychotherapy (University of Würzburg, Germany)